chrisjacob/pikwy-poc/README.md

 I created this POC to explore [Canva Apps](https://www.canva.dev/docs/apps/) and the new [App Templates](https://community.canva.dev/t/introducing-canva-create-app-cli/3129) functionality (I used the Generative AI template as the foundation).

-See my feedback/notes/screenshots from creating this app over in the [Canva Developers Community](https://community.canva.dev/t/introducing-canva-create-app-cli/3129).
+See my feedback & notes from creating this app over in the [Canva Developers Community](https://community.canva.dev/t/introducing-canva-create-app-cli/3129).

 Please feel free to fork this project and make it your own! 🎉